Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llmops_using_snowflake_cortex_and_trulens/getting_started_with_llmops_using_snowflake_cortex_and_trulens.md

 Duration: 5

 First we need to create a Cortex Search Service in Snowflake.
-We can do that with the following SQL command:
+We can do that with the following SQL command, replacing `<database>` and `schema` with your database and schema:

 ```sql
 CREATE OR REPLACE CORTEX SEARCH SERVICE TRULENS_DEMO_CORTEX_SEARCH_SERVICE